Gentle native animals being blown out of the sky for ‘sport’ isn’t the only shocking fact about duck shooting in Victoria…

 Flimsy licensing requirements allow untrained and untested hunters to handle and shoot dangerous guns.
 Illegal shooting of waterbirds is pervasive throughout Victorian wetlands.
 And the Victorian Government’s Game Management Authority has a major conflict of interest being simultaneously a promoter and regulator of duck shooting… leaving our precious native wildlife and peaceful regional communities to suffer terribly as a result.

 Enough is enough.
-Live in Victoria?
-Urge Premier Daniel Andrews to represent the vast majority of Victorians who want duck shooting banned!
-Live outside of Victoria?
-Click here to speak out against duck shooting cruelty!
+Urge the government to represent the vast majority of Victorians who want duck shooting banned!